Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Abstract

 \section{Abstract}

-Internet of Things (IoT) devices are deployed in the filed, there is an enormous amount of untapped potential in local computing on those IoT devices.
-Harnessing this potential for indoor localization, therefore, becomes an exciting research area.
-Conventionally, the training and deployment of indoor localization models are based on centralized servers with substantial computational resources.
-This centralized approach faces several challenges, including the database's inability to accommodate the dynamic and unpredictable nature of the indoor electromagnetic environment, the model retraining costs, and the susceptibility of centralized servers to security breaches.
-To mitigate these challenges we aim to amalgamate the offline and online phases of traditional indoor localization methods using a real-time-trainable and decentralized IoT indoor localization model based on Sparse Gaussian Process with Reduced-dimensional Inputs (SGP-RI), where the number and dimension of the input data are reduced through reference point and wireless access point filtering, respectively.
-The experimental results based on a multi-building and multi-floor static database as well as a single-building and single-floor dynamic database, demonstrate that the proposed SGP-RI model with less than half the training samples as inducing inputs can produce comparable localization performance to the standard Gaussian Process model with the whole training samples.
-The SGP-RI model enables the decentralization of indoor localization, facilitating its deployment to resource-constrained IoT devices, and thereby could provide enhanced security and privacy, reduced costs, and network dependency.
-Also, the model's capability of real-time training makes it possible to quickly adapt to the time-varying indoor electromagnetic environment.
+As a large number of Internet of Things (IoT) devices are deployed in the field, there arises huge potential of edge computing for indoor localization on those devices.
+Conventional indoor localization based on a centralized server with substantial computational resources, often covering a number of multistory buildings, cannot easily adapt to time-varying indoor electromagnetic environments due to its high cost of fingerprint database update and model retraining; the centralized server is also susceptible to security breaches.
+To address these issues, we propose a decentralized indoor localization framework, leveraging models based on a Sparse Gaussian Process with Reduced-dimensional Inputs (SGP-RI) deployed to IoT devices for a smaller service area, which can quickly adapt to time-varying indoor electromagnetic environments through real-time sensing and retraining.
+The experimental results based on a multibuilding, multifloor static database and a single-building, single-floor dynamic database, demonstrate the feasibility of the proposed framework, where the SGP-RI with less than half the training samples can produce localization performance comparable to the standard Gaussian process (GP) with the whole training samples.